taosdata/TDengine/documentation20/en/02.getting-started/03.install/docs.md

 To access TDengine    : use taos -h shuduo-1804 in shell OR from http://127.0.0.1:6060

 TDengine is updated successfully!
-Install taoskeeper as a stand-alone service taoskeeper is installed, enable it by `systemctl enable taoskeeper`
+Install taoskeeper as a standalone service taoskeeper is installed, enable it by `systemctl enable taoskeeper`
 ```